termux/termux-packages/README.md

 We welcome any pull requests.
 Nevertheless, a log file should be provided in order to show that it is at least working.

-Normally, all pull requests will be tested by [Travis CI](https://travis-ci.org/termux/termux-packages).
-However, in case if you are banned or for whatever reason do no use Travis CI, you should provide a log file by yourself.
+All pull requests will be built by [Cirrus CI](https://cirrus-ci.com/termux/termux-packages).
+Usually, it is expected that all tasks will pass.
+But do not worry if CI build timed out.
+Alternatively, you can provide build logs by yourself.

-All tests for master branch are done by Gitlab CI.
+Note that it is highly recommended to keep your pull requests up-to-date.
+If you do not know how to do this, take a look on manpage of `git-rebase`.

 ## Contacts